Wellesley Sales Dashboard

 Address Sale Price Close Date Square Feet

 Over the past several years, Wellesley has remained one of the most desirable—and resilient—suburban markets in Greater Boston.
-With 723 closed sales since early 2023 and more than $1.69B in total sales volume, the data shows a market that continues to perform strongly across all price points, even as inventory and interest rates fluctuate.
+With 753 closed sales since early 2023 and more than $1.77B in total sales volume, the data shows a market that continues to perform strongly across price points, even as inventory and interest rates fluctuate.

 1️⃣ Wellesley’s Median Home Price Holds Strong at $2.1M

-The dashboard highlights Wellesley’s overall median sale price of $2,100,000, a level that has stayed remarkably stable.
-Even during slower months, median pricing rarely dips, demonstrating the depth of demand from families, relocators, and buyers trading up within town.
+The dashboard highlights Wellesley’s overall median sale price of $2,100,000, a level that has stayed remarkably steady.
+Even during slower months, median pricing tends to remain firm—showing the depth of demand from families, relocators, and buyers trading up within town.

 2️⃣ Seasonality Is Predictable—But Demand Never Disappears

-• Sales surge every spring (April–June) and again mid-fall (September–October).
+• Sales typically surge in spring (April–June) and often strengthen again in early-to-mid fall.

 3️⃣ Luxury Market Activity Continues to Accelerate

-The Top 10 Sales table shows a clear move upward in ultra-luxury demand:
+The Top 10 Sales table underscores a clear move upward in ultra-luxury demand:

 • Sales now regularly exceed $6M–$10M+

-• The highest recent sale—$14.75M on Cliff Road—reflects significant demand for top-tier new construction and estate properties.
+• The highest recent sale—$14.75M on Cliff Road—signals deep demand for premier estate properties and top-tier new construction.

-Properties above $4M represent a meaningful portion of the market, reinforcing Wellesley’s position as one of Massachusetts’ premier luxury communities.
+• Homes above $4M represent a meaningful slice of market activity, reinforcing Wellesley’s position as one of Massachusetts’ most sought-after luxury communities.

 4️⃣ $1.5M–$2.5M Is Still the Sweet Spot